WPBeginner

 Yes, you can.
 You can point your domain name to your hosting server.
 You can also keep both domain names pointing to the same website.

-However, search engines consider it duplicate content and that will affect your search rankings.
+However, search engines consider it duplicate content, and that will affect your search rankings.

 4. Can I sell a domain name?

 Yes, you can sell your domain name.
-Domain names are like real estate for web.
+Domain names are like real estate for the web.
 There is a huge demand for good brandable custom domain names.

 If you want to sell your domain name, then there are many marketplace websites like Sedo, GoDaddy, and others where you can list your domain for sale.